alanx1234/SummonerInsights/README.md

 #### Feature Importance

 First, it's important to note that since `KDA` and `kills` are correlated because `KDA` is directly constructed from `kills`, this means their importance scores get shared when the forest is training.
 This doesn't necessarily hurt the performance of the model, but it could lower each feature's importance score.
-Regardless, we can still examine each feature’s importance to some extent.
+Regardless, we can still examine each feature’s relative importance to some extent.

 We see that `KDA`, a mixture between `kills`, `deaths`, and `assists`, turns out to be the most important feature for predicting the outcome of a match.
 A team having a high KDA greatly influences the model into predicting a victory.
 This is intuitive because maximizing kills and assists and minimizing deaths is the most effective way of building a resource and experience advantage, which can be a decider in major fights throughout the game.